Particular/docs.particular.net/Content/ServiceInsight/how-to-install-your-license-file-serviceinsight.md

 ### Verifying you license is applied

-After loading the license file, ServiceInsight will display a licensing messages in the bottom right corner of the screen:
+After loading the license file, click on "Help" \> "Register" menu item.
+ServiceInsight will then display a licensing message in the bottom right corner of the screen:

 ![license verified](images/license-verified.jpg)